Reese Witherspoon’s Hello Sunshine is betting that Eve Rodsky is the next Marie Kondo

 “So the last 12 minutes of my day were in the service of our household, whereas his last four hours were in service of him,” she said.
 “I came to the conclusion that men, women, and society view men’s time as finite and women’s as infinite.”

 This realization led Rodsky to embark on what she calls a “quest” to “create a system for domestic rebalance.”
-After interviewing 500 men and women, Rodsky came up with a system that applies to culture at home the same principles she uses consulting teams at billion-dollar corporations like JPMorgan.
+After interviewing 500 men and women, Rodsky came up with a system that applies to culture at home the same principles she uses consulting CEOs at billion-dollar corporations.
 This approach is at the heart of her upcoming book, Fair Play: The 5 New Rules to Revolutionize Your Marriage, Home and Sense of Purpose–a book that is being backed by one of Hollywood’s most ardent readers, Reese Witherspoon.

 Fair Play is a self-help manual with a focus on the solution (as opposed to the problem) to why domestic partners have so much trouble communicating and allocating labor fairly.
 Rather than divide work equally between men and women, a theory that was popularized in the early 1990s through groundbreaking books like The Second Shift, Rodsky argues that it’s not so much about spreading responsibility around equally as owning the responsibility that you do have.
-Her gamified system uses cards to represent the dozens of household chores and responsibilities that constitute all of the “invisible” work that goes into running a home.
+Her gamified system uses “cards” to represent the dozens of household chores and responsibilities that constitute all of the “invisible” work that goes into running a home.
 She instructs readers to deal those cards out between domestic partners who each have to oversee the “CPE”–conceiving, planning, and execution–of each card.
 In other words, if one of your cards is pet care, don’t be texting your spouse about picking up cat food.
 It doesn’t matter how many cards each person has, and the cards can be re-dealt over time.
 What matters is taking full ownership of the ones currently in your pile.

 Told in a witty, talk to me, girl tone, Fair Play reads like a companion piece to Marie Kondo’s self-help sensation, The Life-Changing Magic of Tidying Up, similarly arguing that by following a set of easy-to-follow rules, the reader will open themselves up to newfound marital and household bliss.